ethanhuang03/block-site/README.md

-DISCLAIMER: THIS IS AN ALPHA SOFTWARE.

-DESCRIPTION:
 Smart Block Site helps users stay on task through "reward" and "punishment", without outright restricting websites.
-For everyone "good" site a person is on, they can earn points, which could be used to access distracting sites.

-This idea stems from how sometimes, people need to access, let's say, YouTube for work or school, but don't want to get distracted afterwards.
-Other block site only allows the website to be blocked or unblocked.
-Even if there are time limits, the settings less than ideal and too rigid.
-This extension offers a dynamic approach to the problem instead.

-Even if a distracting site is in the background, the counter will still count down.

-HOW TO USE:
-Specify sites you want to block below.
-Each site must be on a separate line.
-Sites starting with "!" will be exception to the rule and allowed.

-Input a number in merit weight and demerit weight.
-This number is the number of points that gets incremented / decremented per second when on a good or distracting site.

-Max Point Accumulated is optional.
-It sets a limit to how much points could be accumulated.

-MORE INFORMATION:
+For every minute a user is on a "merit site", they can earn points.
+For every minute a user is on a "demerit site", they lose points.
+The "demerit site" gets blocked once there are no more points left, and the user has to earn points again to re-access the "demerit site".

+Features:
+• Autofill Common Sites: Auto fills block sites with common distractors.
+• Merit Weight: Points added per minute on merit sites.
+• Demerit Weight: Points subtracted per minute on demerit sites.
+• Enable/Disable Settings: Once enabled, points will reset if disabled.
+• Maximum Points Accumulated:
+• Reset Points After Closure: Once enabled, points will reset if browser is closed.
+• Permanent Block List: Permanently blocks websites.
+• Block By Category: Permanently block websites by category (adult).

+More Information:
 https://github.com/ethanhuang03/block-site
 This project is a fork of: https://github.com/penge/block-site

-KNOWN BUGS:
-firefox webRequest.onBeforeRequest not firing